jonty-ward/SEI-Project-Three/README.md

 On the edit profile and recommendations forms, it is not possible to edit the images.
 The users that were added via the seeds file cannot login, only users who create their account though the site.
 ### Blockers
 Deployment.
 The majority of bugs we came across in the project, we were able to solve together with relatively little hassle.
 Deployment was a different story.
 We wanted to deploy the project through heroku for the front and backend, however after two days of trying, we scrapped this idea, and deployed the frontend with Netflify, and the backend with Heroku.
-This was a real struggle, and probably the hardest problem from the whole project
+This was a real struggle, and probably the hardest problem from the whole project.
 ### Wins
 This was the first full stack application I had built, and the project was on a much larger scale that anything I have built before.
 Having a fantastic team who worked so well together was incredible, and truly rewarding.
 The project has turned out on the whole exactly how we had pictured it.
 The project works well, and all the features have turned out exactly as we wanted them.